H-chandan/Photoframe/README.md

-# Photoframe indicating importance of water in life.
+# This Photoframe indicates importance of water in life.